TheAssassin7187/CodeSpace/log/log_4.md

   * Then I purge the phpldapadmin and reinstall it and I meet a new problem about PHP.
   * I finally posted my question on the repository of phpLDAPadmin, github.
 (Link: https://github.com/leenooks/phpLDAPadmin/issues/38)

-###Details about the Error
+###Details the Question Post on the Issue Section on phpLDAPadmin, Github
 ````
 Ubuntu Version : 16.04
 PHP Version    : 7.0.4-7ubuntu2.1 (cli) ( NTS )
 ````

-After I installed apache2 by using command sudo apt-get install apache2, I have checked that I can access the Apache2 Ubuntu Default Page from another computer in the network.
-Then, I install phpLDAPadmin by using command sudo apt-get install apache2.
+After I installed apache2 by using command `sudo apt-get install apache2`, I have checked that I can access the `Apache2 Ubuntu Default Page` from another computer in the network.
+Then, I install phpLDAPadmin by using command `sudo apt-get install apache2`.
 It finally shows me the following messages and I can no longer access the page.

 ```
 $ sudo apt-get install phpldapadmin